-Rayanne Haines represents so much of what’s wonderful about the writing community: she’s an acclaimed poet, a bestselling romance author, a powerhouse of a creative woman, and, as former Executive Director of the Edmonton Poetry Festival, a hard-working community builder and advocate for inclusion.
+Rayanne Haines represents so much of what’s wonderful about the writing community: she’s an acclaimed poet, a bestselling romance author, a powerhouse of a creative woman, and, as Executive Director of the Edmonton Poetry Festival, a hard-working community builder and advocate for inclusion.
 Rayanne personifies that we are, each of us, so much more than just the one thing we’ve published or the one thing we’re currently creating.

 A few months ago, Rayanne asked to include my thoughts on CanLit for an upcoming piece she was writing for the Writers’ Guild of Alberta members magazine, WestWord.
 She sent me an interesting list of questions and I did my best to articulate my thoughts.

 CanLit, for those who don’t follow the local literary scene, is short for Canadian Literature.
 In keeping with the size of this country, CanLit encompasses a huge range of written works.
 Recently, CanLit has become something of a tug-of-war: those in the establishment (and those who’ve benefited from it though they may not have helped build it) versus those looking to re-examine, expand, and reinvigorate what CanLit is.
 We’re in a conversation about the questions of gatekeepers, invisible biases, marginalizations–and, of course, so much more.